You are here

 Here's a sampling of positions Criminology grads have attained six months to one year after graduation.

-- State Trooper - State of Minnesota, Department of Public Safety, St. Paul, MN
+- Fingerprint Technician - State of Minnesota, Bureau of Criminal Apprehension, St. Paul, MN

 For more data see the Criminology Graduate Follow-Up Report.